-Metro Regional Trail Dataset
+Metro Regional Park and Trail Datasets

-Available with attributes since early 2018, this dataset represents an ongoing process of federating local, county and state trails, on-street cycling routes, and related data into a regional dataset.
+Available as basic geometry with limited attributes since early 2018, this dataset represents an ongoing process of federating local, county and state parks, local, county and state trails, on-street cycling routes and related data into a regional dataset.
+Renewed work on this began in fall 2024 to improve quality, usability, and availability.